Transferring to another education provider

 |You do not need to apply for release from RMIT.
 Please cancel your program enrolment if you wish to transfer to the new education provider.||You must apply for release from RMIT before transferring to the new education provider.
 Please follow further instructions below.|

-Please note that you should wait for the outcome of your application before you submit an Application for Refund Form.
+Please wait for the outcome of your application before you submit an Application for Refund Form.

 If your application is approved, your current program enrolment and any packaged future programs at RMIT will be cancelled.